Jane Statham: Life

 Jane Statham (also recorded as Joan Stathum) was heir to her father Henry Statham, lord of the manor of Morley in Derbyshire, who died on 30 April 1480.
 Her mother was Henry's first wife Anne Bothe or Booth, daughter of Thomas Booth, Lord of Barton.
 She was a niece of the lawyer and member of parliament Nicholas Statham.

 Jane was married firstly to John Sacheverell, a younger son of the family of Sacheverell of Hopwell.
 Their eldest son and heir, Henry, was born by 1475, and they had two other sons (Ralph and John) and five daughters.
 John was killed on 22 August 1485 at the Battle of Bosworth, fighting alongside Richard III in the last charge on Henry Tudor.
 A brass showing John, Jane and their children, and recording that John died fighting for Richard III, was installed about forty years after his death in Morley Church, and is one of very few memorials referring to the losing side at Bosworth.

 As a widow with an underage son in line to inherit estates from both sides of the family, Jane was betrothed very soon after her husband's death at Bosworth to William Zouche of Castle Eton and Hampton Meysey, a near neighbour and suitable stepfather for her son.
-Before the marriage could take place, on 11 November 1485, Jane was ambushed on a journey between Hopwell (home of her Sacheverell in-laws) and Morley by a party of 100 armed men led by Henry Willoughby of Wollaton, tied to one of the men on horseback and taken into Warwickshire.
+Before the marriage could take place, on 11 November 1485, Jane was ambushed on a journey between Hopwell (home of her Sacheverell in-laws) and Morley by a party of 100 armed men led by Henry Willoughby of Wollaton.
+She was tied to one of the men on horseback and taken on a long journey, via Nottinghamshire and Leicestershire, then finally to the Willoughby property of Middleton in Warwickshire.
 Her petition to Parliament records that she was menaced by Richard Willoughby, younger brother of her abductor, who '[did] his pleasure with her as his own will without that she well consent and be agreeable' [spelling modernised].
 She was forced into marriage with Richard at some point in her imprisonment.

 The King intervened by appointing an arbitrator between the families (see below) and the marriage was able to be annulled.
 Jane and William Zouche were married by 18 May 1487.

 Following William Zouche's death, Jane entered religious life.
 She was prioress of Markyate Priory in Bedfordshire by 1508, and appears to have run the priory well, with no infractions reported during visitations.
-She was still the prioress at the time the priory was dissolved in 1536, and was still alive on 10 February 1537, when she received her first installment of her pension of 20 marks.
+She was still the prioress at the time the priory was dissolved in 1536, and was still alive on 10 February 1537, when she received her first instalment of her pension of 20 marks.

 The manor of Morley passed to her Sacheverell heirs, and eventually to the Sitwell family.